An Australian ‘Bachelor’ Contestant Might Be A Chinese Spy, And She’s Allegedly Just Fled Oz For China

 “It’s hard for this to be my goodbye,” Kristen had said during her final interview.
 “It was pretty tough putting myself out there, especially when I’m the one going home tonight.”

 Perhaps the blonde beauty could take cues from Tyler Cameron, who was recently on the American version of The Bachelorette.
-The hunky contestant, after all, bounced back after his rejection by dating supermodel Gigi Hadid.
-The relationship is serious enough that he supported the star at her grandmother’s funeral in the Netherlands, as reported by The Inquisitr.
+The hunky contestant, after all, bounced back after his rejection by seemingly dating supermodel Gigi Hadid.
+Their alleged relationship is serious enough that he supported the star at her grandmother’s funeral in the Netherlands, as reported by The Inquisitr.

 Delivered To Your INBOX